bugsbrog/node-api3-project/README.md

 #### Important Notes

 - Reset the database by executing `npm run resetdb`.
-- Test your work manually using Postman or HTTPie.
+-X Test your work manually using Postman or HTTPie.
 Run automatic tests by executing `npm test`.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install additional libraries or add additional scripts. **Do not update existing libs**.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.